 What is the InPen?

 It is a smart insulin pen!
 What does that mean?
 Well if you are familiar with insulin pens, the InPen works just like any pen would except it has upgraded features that a simple pen doesn’t have.
-The InPen is paired via Bluetooth to an app on your iPhone.
-(Not yet for Android!)
+The InPen is paired via Bluetooth to an app on your iPhone and Android!
 Through the app your doses are calculated, recorded, and tracked.
 Plus, you can set dose reminders, share reports with your doctor and more!
 Let’s get into the details!

 First things first!
 The pen is very nice looking!
 It comes in blue, grey and pink!
 (I got the pink of course!)
 The pen is reusable and lasts 1 full year.
 No recharging or battery changes necessary.
 To be able to use the pen you must get insulin cartridges, (Humalog or Novolog 3ml) from your local pharmacy.